 And now, whenever the opportunity comes up, I can’t wait to share with others the rich colors on the tapestry of my life and point out the rich colors and patterns that were woven in after a trip to Turkey and meeting my family and most especially my beloved sister.

-Thank you, to all those involved in the internet viagra sales who made this trip possible.
+Thank you, to all those involved in the Rumi Forum who made this trip possible.
 This was a life changing experience.
 Blessings to all.
 Your sister in the family of God, Linda